HughStanway/FYP-VS-Code-Extension/README.md

 ssh -L 8888:localhost:80 fyp
 ```

 Now any requests made to `localhost:8888` will be forwarded to `fyp:80` via knuckles.
-If you are using the demo version you should now make API requests to `http://localhost:8888` instead of `http://hstanway-fyp.cs.ucl.ac.uk`.
+If you are using the demo version you should now set the URL endpoint to `http://localhost:8888` instead of `http://hstanway-fyp.cs.ucl.ac.uk`.
 Finally, once you close the SSH session the tunnel will close and thus the requets will no longer work.

 ## 5. Development